Pinot Noir bottles not to miss in 2026

 Is Pinot Noir wine produced in Burgundy?

 Yes, Pinot Noir is famously produced in Burgundy, France, its ancestral home and benchmark region.
-Burgundy’s terroir, particularly in areas like Côte de Nuits, is considered ideal for growing Pinot Noir, yielding refined, earthy wines with aging potential.
+Burgundy’s terroir, particularly in areas like Côte de Nuits, is ideal for growing Pinot Noir, yielding refined, earthy wines with aging potential.
 The region’s classification system, including Premier Cru and Grand Cru vineyards, highlights the wine’s prestige and global influence.

 What are the best Pinot Noir brands?